byexamples/byexample/docs/usage.md

   --pretty {none,all}   control how to pretty print the output.
   --interact, --debug   interact with the runner/interpreter manually if an
                         example fails.
+  --shebang runner:shebang
+                        change the command line of the given <runner> by
+                        <shebang>; the tokens %e %p %a are replaced by the
+                        default values for environment, program name, and arguments (however no all the runners will honor this and some may break).
   -v                    verbosity level, add more flags to increase the level.
   -q, --quiet           quiet mode, do not print anything even if an example
                         fails; supress the progress output.